fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.RecoveryServices.Backup/v1.0.4/Stop-AzureRmRecoveryServicesBackupJob.md

 ```

 ## DESCRIPTION
-The **Stop-AzureRmRecoveryServicesBackupJob** cmdlet cancels an existing azure_2 Backup job.
+The **Stop-AzureRmRecoveryServicesBackupJob** cmdlet cancels an existing Azure Backup job.
 Use this cmdlet to stop a job that takes too long and blocks other activities.

 You can cancel only Backup and Restore job types.